 1. Let’s Start with Why

-- Is it your intention to just simply claim that you have built something?
+- Just simply claim that you have built something?

 For most people, it’s a combination of all of the above, but ultimately what they are trying to do with their side project is land a job with it.
 But building a side project is not going to be worth all the effort for these following reasons.